ShinyTrinkets/twofold.ts/docs/readme.md

 significant amount of text, which is impractical to add inside a single tag.

-They are useful in case of documentation, to keep the document in sync with other external sources, or to format and correct a paragraph, etc.
+They are useful in case of documentation, to keep the document in sync with other external sources, to format and correct a paragraph, to chat with an LLM, etc.

 ## Tag options